roy-21/-Deep-Learning-with-Python/README.md

-# -Deep-Learning-with-Python
-Hands-on deep learning projects from Jason Brownlee’s book using Keras and TensorFlow.
-Covers MLP, CNN, RNN, NLP, time series, regularization, tuning, and real-world datasets like Iris, Sonar, Pima Indians Diabetes and MNIST.
-Each chapter includes code, exercises, and project-based learning.

 # Deep Learning with Python (Keras & TensorFlow)

-This repository contains my complete hands-on journey through **"Deep Learning with Python"** by Jason Brownlee’s, using Keras and TensorFlow.
+This repository contains my complete hands-on journey through Deep Learning with Python by Jason Brownlee, using Keras and TensorFlow.
+It includes practical deep learning projects covering MLP, CNN, RNN, NLP, time series forecasting, regularization, hyperparameter tuning, and more.
+Real-world datasets like Iris, Sonar, Pima Indians Diabetes, and MNIST are used.
+Each chapter features organized code, exercises, and project-based learning.

 ##  Structure